Myxomatosis

 Therapy, control

-Rabbits newly introduced into a herd should be quarantined for 14 days and vaccinated.
-As a preventive measure, a semi-annual vaccination with live attenuated vaccine can provide protection against infection.
-In contrast to Switzerland, vaccination is permitted in Austria and Germany.
-Detailed information about vaccinations can be obtained from your veterinarian.
-There are different vaccines, which are mostly applied sub- or intracutaneously.
+Newly introduced rabbits should be quarantined for 14 days and vaccinated.
+As a preventative measure, a six-monthly vaccination with an attenuated live vaccine can provide protection against infection.
+There are authorised active substances in Austria and Germany.
+Detailed information on vaccinations can be obtained from your vet.

-• avoidance of contact between domestic rabbits and wild rabbits in the outdoor enclosure
+• Preventing contact between domestic and wild rabbits

 Diagnostic